dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/ds-rect.md

 # DSRect

-The `DSRect` interface defines the shape of a rectangle in 2D space.
+The `DSRect` interface represents a rectangle, similar to [CRect](https://www.dynamsoft.com/capture-vision/docs/server/programming/cplusplus/api-reference/core/basic-structures/rect.html) in C++, with an added feature for measurement in percentages.

+> If measured in percentage, the value range for left/right/top/bottom is 0~1.

 ```typescript
 interface DSRect {